Writer’s block is for people who have the luxury of time. ~ Jodi Picoult ~

 Grammarly even encourages you by sending a weekly report on your performance.
 Here is my performance in a week gone by:

-- I was more accurate than 65% of Grammarly users (I need to improve on this)
+- I was more accurate than 96% of Grammarly users (I’m surprised, English is not my native language)

 Here is my performance chart for the week in question.